-The S Processor Lines use a Flip Chip technology available in a Land Grid Array (LGA) package.
+The S Processor Lines use a Flip Chip technology available in a Land Grid Array (LGA) package and HX Processor Lines use a Flip Chip technology available in a Ball Grid Array (BGA).
 The following table provides an overview of the package mechanical attributes.
 For specific dimensions (die size, die location, and so on), refer to the processor package mechanical drawings.